zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 ======================================================================

-This distribution includes an archive named demos.zip that contains sample programs for the various supported languages.
-To build and run the demos you must extract this archive in the location of your choice and follow the instructions in the README file located in the archive.
+This distribution includes an archive named demos.zip that contains sample programs for the supported languages.
+To build and run the demos, you must extract this archive in the location of your choice and follow the instructions in the README file located in the archive.